ioSafe External Drive Software

 IMPORTANT: The word "backup" means to make a SECOND copy of the data to be placed on a physically different system.
 "Backup" does not mean "move" your data.
 Having only ONE COPY of your data in ANY ONE SYSTEM is NOT safe.

 Human error (accidental deletions, accidental formats) can happen to anybody at any time regardless of how expensive or sophisticated the storage device.
-Keeping 3 or 4 complete copies of your in multiple places on multiple formats improves your chances of recovery.
+Keeping 3 or 4 complete copies of your data in multiple places on multiple formats improves your chances of recovery.

 ioSafe products do not require any additional software for use as backup target.
 The simplest of all backups is to simply "drag and drop" a copy (not simply move but copy) of your critical data files from your primary drive to the ioSafe.